AJBarclay/CMPM163Labs/README.md

   For Cube 4 at the top, I used the built in three.js support for textures and normal maps to add a craggy rock texture and normal map.

-  For Cube5, I used the vertex scripts for lab4 and modified the vertex shader to try and repeat the texture across the cube in a tiling pattern.
-Every time I tried to change the vec2 that I would give to texture2D(), my shader code broke and my cube stopped loading.
-I will ask about this during next office hours, and seek more material to bolster my understanding of openGL
+  For Cube5, I used the vertex scripts for lab4 and modified the fragment shader to try and repeat the texture across the cube in a tiling pattern.
+Every time I tried to change the vec2 that I would give to texture2D(), what ended up working was to build a new vec2 that would reference the original vUv and modify its x and y components by doubling them and doing a modulus operation on each with a float 1.0.

   24)A) My function would be: floor(u * 8)-1
   24)B) My function would be: floor(v * 8)-1